Code of Conduct

 - Don't respond harshly to rejection

 - Never give money.
-If someone you are communicating with on match.com asks you for money or your bank details they are likely to be a scammer.
+If someone you are communicating with on a dating site asks you for money or your bank details they are likely to be a scammer.
 Read more about scammers here.

-If you have experienced monetary fraud online, report it to Action Fraud via their reporting tool here.
+If you have experienced monetary fraud on a dating site, report it to Action Fraud via their reporting tool here.

 - Don't give out your number.
 Wait until you know someone a little better before you share your contact details.
 If someone asks for your number straight away, politely decline.

 - Report unwarranted behaviour.
-If you encounter a suspicious member on the site or someone has been rude to you, do not hesitate to report them to the Customer Care team using the report buttons on their profile or a message.
+If you encounter a suspicious member on a dating site or someone has been rude to you, do not hesitate to report them to the Customer Care team using the report buttons on their profile or a message.
 How to report someone.